Apache Wars: Chiricahua wars

-With Bascom unwilling to exchange prisoners, Cochise and his party killed the members of a passing Mexican wagon train.
-The Apache killed and ritually mutilated nine Mexicans and took three whites captive but killed them later.
+With Bascom unwilling to exchange prisoners, Cochise and his party murdered the members of a passing Mexican wagon train.
+The Apache murdered and ritually scalped nine Mexicans and took three whites captive but murdered them later.
 They were unsuccessful in attempting an ambush of a Butterfield Overland stagecoach.
 With negotiations between Cochise and Bascom at an impasse, Bascom sent for reinforcements.
-Cochise killed the remaining four captives from the Butterfield Station and abandoned negotiations.
-Upon the advice of military surgeon Dr. Bernard Irwin, Bascom hanged the Apache hostages in his custody.
+Cochise murdered the remaining four captives from the Butterfield Station and abandoned negotiations.
+Upon the advice of military surgeon Bernard Irwin, Bascom hanged the Apache hostages in his custody.
 The retaliatory executions became known as the Bascom affair; they initiated another eleven years of open warfare between the varying groups of Apache and the United States settlers, the U.S. Army and the Confederate Army.

 After the American Civil War began in April 1861, Mangas Coloradas and Cochise, his son-in-law, struck an alliance, agreeing to drive all Americans and Mexicans out of Apache territory.
 Their campaigns against the Confederates were the battles of Tubac, Cookes Canyon, Florida Mountains, Pinos Altos and Dragoon Springs.
-Other Apache war parties fought the Rebels as well; Mescalero Apache attacked and captured a herd of livestock at Fort Davis on August 9, 1861, with the Apache killing two guards in the process.
-The Army sent out a patrol to try to retrieve the livestock, and the Apache killed them all.
+Other Apache war parties fought the Rebels as well; Mescalero Apache attacked and captured a herd of livestock at Fort Davis on August 9, 1861, with the Apache murdering two guards in the process.
+The Army sent out a patrol to try to retrieve the livestock, and the Apache murdered them all in an ambush.
 Mangas Coloradas and Cochise were joined in their campaign by the chief Juh and the notable warrior Geronimo.
 They thought that they had achieved some success when the Americans closed the Butterfield Overland Stagecoach and Army troops departed, but those actions were related to the beginning of the Civil War.